nlon982/lab-jpa/README.md

 <http://www.h2database.com/html/main.html>

 From here, you can download the H2 Console for your own machines.
 The website also has useful information, e.g. the SQL grammar for H2.

-<h2>Assessment</h2>

-The marking of this lab will be based on your team repository as of Friday 2 April 1700hrs.

-Assessment will be performed by examining the commit logs and other information associated with your team repository.
-You must demonstrate that you have engaged with the lab material and fully participated with the team.
-This means we expect to see non-trivial commits, with meaningful commit messages.
-As with past labs, we will be looking for evidence that there was cooperation and collaboration within the team.
-Examples including making useful commits, and commenting on actions by other team members.

-Marks will be allocated as follows (maximum of 2 marks, minimum of 0):

-- If any tests do not pass, 1 mark will be deducted from the possible score from all team members
-- Any member that we cannot find evidence of having contributed to the lab will have 2 marks deducted
-- If there is no `Team.md` file or it does not contain the relevant information, 1 mark will be deducted from all team members